Paul Rabil: Business ventures

 Rabil founded Rabil Ventures in 2016 with his brother, Mike Rabil, and David Acker.
 Rabil Ventures focuses on providing capital, advisory, and active operating expertise to the companies in which they invest.
 The company invests in companies across a variety of sizes and industries, focusing on entrepreneurial companies in the sports, financial services, real estate, and health and wellness industries.
 Headquartered in San Francisco, California, the company currently has 30 companies within its portfolio having managed 38 companies total throughout its life span.

 Rabil founded Rabil Companies in 2008.
 Headquartered in Baltimore, Maryland, the company has around ten employees.
 Rabil Companies is committed to advancing the sport of lacrosse in an authentic and socially impactful manner.
 These goals are achieved through three primary strategies: creating exceptional lacrosse experiences for young players that prioritize player development, competition, and thought leadership; reducing barriers to entry, particularly in terms of socioeconomic status and skill level; and producing high-quality content that showcases the organization's story and the individuals who have dedicated themselves to the sport.
 Rabil Companies involves Rabil's various ventures in order to grow the game of lacrosse.
 Some of Rabil's projects under Rabil Companies include The Paul Rabil Experience and Project Nine lacrosse training.
+As of November 2024, Rabil co-founded the Women's Lacrosse League (WLL) which was the organizations first major investment into the women's game.
+The league consists of four teams and follows the "Sixes" format that we will see in the 2028 LA Olympics.